-We hosted a panel about cultural appropriation and it was too beautiful for words.
+We hosted a panel about cultural appropriation and it was informative, compassionate, and forward thinking.

 I forget how nerve-racking it is to talk to an audience.
 Public speaking is a skill after all, and one that I have yet to master.
 Still I decided it was a good idea for Dyynamics’ first event to be a panel about something important.
 An event that would lift the site’s mission, “more cultural, less news”, off the web page and bring it to life in real time.
 So I started planning our first #GROUPDYYNAMICS event and thought, how do I make my life more difficult?
 How about by trying to break down cultural appropriation and address all of its issues while attempting to provide solutions in a two hour time framE?
 Ok, yes.
 Do that Maude.